Suggested links

 Over time, this addiction can lead to distorted views on sex and relationships, and people may become more prone to violent or aggressive behavior.

-3. Effects on Relationships
+3. Porn Has Damaging Effects on Relationships

 Porn addiction can lead to decreased intimacy, communication, trust in relationships, and feelings of shame and isolation.